Introduction

 - Runtime config — typed

-Configstructs reflected into admin-editable rows - Run history — every job execution logged automatically
+Configstructs reflected into admin-editable rows - Run history — every job execution logged; every connector call audited per-row

 Admin Panel